htoohtooaungcloud/acme-corp-k8s-setup/README.md

 11. Create GitHub repository as a version control system for GitOps (Singel source of truth, Continuous reconciliation)
 12. Install ***Argocd*** for GitOps workflow.

-## Technology and tech stack for this task
+## Technology and Tech Stack Using for Assignment

 * *Terraform* (Infrastructure as Code)
 * *Ansible* (Configuration Management)